“Regionalkomponenten bei der EE-Vergütung” (2017)

 In this research project, we analyze investment incentives for flexible manufacturing facilities within the energy market system.
 We propose a multi-stage equilibrium model which incorporates generation capacity investment, network expansion and redispatch, and include enhancements regarding a flexible production approach.
 The model allows to investigate incentives for flexible production as well as locational choices and the impact of flexible energy demand on the energy market as a whole.
 In particular, we explore the profitability of flexible production units for different shares of flexible energy consumers in the electricity market.
 Furthermore, we examine from which point on flexible production units will have a considerable influence on energy price development and the extent to which price fluctuations will be mitigated by flexible consumption.

-“Sustainable Business Models in Energy Markets: Perspectives for the Implementation of Smart Energy Systems” with 7 FAU professors (2014 – 2015)
+“Sustainable Business Models in Energy Markets: Perspectives for the Implementation of Smart Energy Systems” (2014 – 2015)

 Funded by the FAU Emerging Fields Initiative